flutterdata/flutter_data/README.md

 Inspired by [Ember Data](https://github.com/emberjs/data) and [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html), it enables the use and creation of persistent business models in the reactive Flutter environment.

-It is naturally suited for offline-first applications.
+## Features

+ - **Auto-generated repositories (REST clients) for all models** 🚀
+   - CRUD and custom actions on remote API
+   - StateNotifier, Future and Stream APIs
+ - **Built for offline-first** 🔌
+   - uses Hive at its core for caching & local storage
+   - included read/write retry offline adapter
+ - **Effortless setup** ⏰
+   - Automatically configured Providers
+   - Convention over configuration powered by Dart mixins
+ - **Exceptional relationship support** ⚡️
+   - Automatically synchronized, traversable relationship graph
+   - Reactive relationships
+ - **Clean, intuitive API and minimal boilerplate** 💙
+   - Truly configurable and composable
+   - Scales very well (both up _and_ down)

 #### Check out the [Documentation](https://flutterdata.dev) or the [Tutorial](https://flutterdata.dev/tutorial) 📚 where we build a CRUD app from the ground app in record time.

-## Features

- - Automatically generates repositories for all models 📦
-   - Retrieve/parse/store remote API data 🚀
-   - Notifier, Future and Stream APIs ✅
- - Built for offline-first 🔌
- - Excellent relationship support 🎎
- - Truly configurable and composable 🧱
- - Intuitive API and minimal boilerplate 🤩
- - Scales well (both up **and** down) 📈

 ## Getting started